goedh452/homebridge-harmony-tv/README.md

 ## Configuration

-Add the accessory in `config.json` in your home directory inside `.homebridge`.
+Add the accessory in `config.json`.